apache/activemq-artemis/docs/user-manual/en/configuration-index.md

     }

 Last but not least, once you get your own decoder, please add it to the classpath.
-Otherwise ActiveMQ will fail to load it!
+Otherwise Apache ActiveMQ will fail to load it!